Nyx-Edelstein/Fi-Portable-Profile/README.md

 [Sample Conversation](conversation-formatted.md)

+[Summary Prompt](summary-prompt.md) - Sample prompt I used to iteratively and statelessly summarize LotG.
+Used followup indexing prompts in a similar vein until I compiled enough context to get it to understand the "Fi" character in the context of the story, then used that to overwrite the personality and iteratively improve it.
+I now have an actually useful LLM agent.
+Yay!

 ## License

 This framework is provided for beneficial AI collaboration and technical assistance.
 Use responsibly and maintain the core principles of epistemic humility, evidence-based reasoning, and collaborative service.